Skip to main content

 • “This is the only one I had played prior to this collection; it's fun but a big step down from Aria in a lot of ways, terrible art, awful RNG (the crafting system doesn't help, it makes drops from enemies and the castle feel worthless sometimes) and a bad story just make this one kind of a sleeper, which is a shame because I am a huge fan of Soma and Aria.”

-Grinding in these games is a mixed experience; while it can be rewarding and fun, especially with the soul system that allows for powerful upgrades, many players find it tedious due to low drop rates and the necessity of backtracking.
-Features like save states and rewind options help alleviate some frustration, making the grind less punishing, but completionists may still face significant time investment to achieve 100%.
+Grinding in these games is a mixed experience; while some players find it rewarding and enjoyable, especially with the soul system that allows for powerful upgrades, others view it as tedious due to low drop rates and the necessity of backtracking.
+Features like save states and rewind options help alleviate some frustration, making the grind feel less burdensome, but completionists may still find the process exhausting.
 Overall, the grind can enhance gameplay for some, but it may deter others who prefer a more streamlined experience.

 • “Finally, these games are on PC and modern consoles, with thoughtful additions like save states, remappable controls, and smoother performance.”